Ramapo Fault: Regional setting

 New Jersey, eastern Pennsylvania, and southeastern New York are divided geologically into four physiographic provinces, each distinctive in their structure.
 Westernmost is the Valley and Ridge Province, made up of layers of Cambrian-Devonian sedimentary limestone, sandstone, and shale remaining from ancient sea sediment, sand, and mud.
-East of this province is the Highlands.
-This province is composed of the oldest rocks in the region – gneiss, granite, and Precambrian marble – formed by melting sedimentary rock which recrystallized in a deformed state.
+East of this province are the Highlands.
+This province is composed of the oldest rocks in the region—gneiss, granite, and Precambrian marble – formed by melting sedimentary rock which recrystallized in a deformed state.
 Paleozoic rock belts are also present in the area.

 East of the Highlands is the Piedmont, specifically the Newark Basin.
 The Ramapo Fault forms the boundary between the Newark Basin and the Highlands, running from Haverstraw, New York to near Schaefferstown, Pennsylvania.
 The Newark Basin, an aborted rift valley created during the breakup of Pangaea, consists of sedimentary and volcanic rocks from the Triassic and early Jurassic.
-Smaller extensions of the Ramapo Fault, including the Hopewell, Fleminton-Furlong, and Chalfont faults, are present within the basin.
+Smaller extensions of the Ramapo Fault, including the Hopewell, Flemington-Furlong, and Chalfont faults, are present within the basin.

 To the east of the Newark Basin are varying geologic provinces.
-In southeastern New York, from Westchester County south to Staten Island, is the Manhattan Prong Highlands and the Staten Island Serpentine belt (part of the New England province).
+In southeastern New York, from Westchester County south to Staten Island, are the Manhattan Prong Highlands and the Staten Island Serpentine belt (part of the New England province).
 From the southern tip of Staten Island to Trenton, New Jersey is the Atlantic Coastal Plain.
 South of Trenton, a low relief extension of the Reading Prong Highlands in the eastern part of the Pennsylvania Piedmont borders the Newark Basin to its southern terminus southwest of Reading.